Agoric/documentation/main/reference/zoe-api/zoe.md

 <a href="offerargs"></a>
 ### Offer Arguments

-**offerArgs** is an object that can be used to pass additional arguments to the **offerHandler** contract code associated with the invitation by [`zcf.makeInvitation(...)`](./zoe-contract-facet.md#zcf-makeinvitation-offerhandler-description-customproperties-proposalshape).
+**offerArgs** is an optional CopyRecord that can be used to pass additional arguments to the **offerHandler** contract code associated with the invitation by [`zcf.makeInvitation(...)`](./zoe-contract-facet.md#zcf-makeinvitation-offerhandler-description-customproperties-proposalshape).
 Each contract can define the properties it supports and which are required.